DarshniYadav/Neural-Network-and-Architecture/README.md

 - Visualization of training metrics and results.
 - Model evaluation using test data.

-📊 Results
+##📊 Results
 Accuracy: Achieved high accuracy (>90%) on the MNIST test dataset.
 Model Visualization: Displayed using plot_model.

 ## Conclusion
-The MNIST classification project demonstrates the effectiveness of deep learning, particularly Convolutional Neural Networks (CNNs), in solving image recognition tasks.
+The project successfully demonstrates the effectiveness of deep learning, particularly Convolutional Neural Networks (CNNs), in solving image recognition tasks.
 By training the model on the MNIST dataset, the project achieved high accuracy in classifying handwritten digits.
-Additionally, the project emphasizes the importance of proper data preprocessing, model tuning, and evaluation for achieving robust performance in machine learning tasks.
+This project provides a strong foundation for more complex architectures and real-world applications, such as multi-class image classification, object detection, and more.
+It also highlights the importance of experimenting with model parameters, layer configurations, and optimization techniques to enhance performance.